Possible BB pellet shot at downtown Dayton salon

 DAYTON, Ohio (WDTN) – Friday was a calmer day at Platinum Black Salon.

 Thursday afternoon the team was caught off guard.
-Co-owner Robbi Miller was has client in her chair when suddenly she head a boom and a her window shattering.
+Co-owner Robbi Miller had client in her chair when suddenly she heard a boom and saw her window shattering.

 “You can see it.
 There’s a little BB gun hole in the window.
 So. it looks like somebody drove by and shot it with a BB gun,” Miller said.

-She called 911 and said she saw might have seen a vehicle drive off as it happened.
+She called 911 and said she might have seen a vehicle drive off as it happened.

 “We’re a salon so we just spent all of our time speculating since then as to why someone did this,” said Lizzie Lean, Miller’s sister and also co-owner of the salon.